cybiere/baboossh/README.md

 # Licence

-BabooSSH is developped by [Akerva](https://akerva.com/) and provided for free under the GNU/GPLv3.
+BabooSSH is developped by [Cybiere](https://twitter.com/Cybiere) for [Akerva](https://akerva.com/) and provided for free under the GNU/GPLv3.

 # Install and documentation